-You certainly can use a Distribution amp and a Preamp together in the same antenna system.
+You certainly can use a distribution amplifier and a preamplifier together in the same antenna system.
 However, they must be installed so that they both receive power.
-If the Distribution Amp is installed between the Preamp, and the Preamps power source, the Distribution Amp will block the voltage that needs to get to the Preamp.
-This would result in 'no signal'.
+If the distribution amplifier is installed between the preamplifier, and the preamplifiers power source, the distribution amplifier will block the voltage that needs to get to the preamplifier.
+This would result in No Signal.

 To see all of our articles/FAQ's on signal amplification, click here.